Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries

 The FM string order parameter evaluation of the deformed toric code is numerically stable, since the wave function can be exactly expressed in terms of an iPEPS without the need of variational optimization.
 We evaluate the FM string order parameter in the entire phase diagram of the deformed toric code state, as shown in Fig.~\ref{FM_op_deform_TC}a as a color plot, which surprisingly exhibits a sharp transition in the flux condensation phase even in the absence of a quantum phase transition.
 To emphasize this behavior, we show the FM string order parameter along a path $g^2_x+g^2_z=0.65^2$ in Fig.~\ref{FM_op_deform_TC}f.
 It is discontinuous at a certain angle $\theta=\arctan(g_x/g_z)\approx 0.4\pi$ even in the absence of a bulk phase transition.
 In order to exclude the possibility that there are some artifacts of our method that cause the discontinuity, we also evaluate the FM string order parameter with finite string length $r=|L_{1/2}|$ in Fig.~\ref{FM_op_deform_TC}f.
 As the string length increases, the results from the thermodynamic limit are obtained, which indeed implies that the FM string order parameter becomes discontinuous for infinite string lengths. {Moreover, there is a small drop at the self-dual line in Fig.~\ref{deformed_wavefunction}f, which slowly approaches $0$ with increasing bond dimension; Fig.~\ref{deformed_wavefunction}e.}

 Although surprising, the discontinuity in the flux condensed phase is possible because the FM string order parameter is a non-linear function of the ground state.
-The underlying reason for this abrupt change of the FM order parameter is that the parity of the dominant eigenvectors of the transfer matrices, whose overlap determines the FM order parameter, change at the discontinuity~\cite{appendix}. {It turns out that for the variational case we find a similar singular behavior of the FM string order parameter when calculating the FM order parameter by perturbing the infinite-field limit product states in the confined region~\cite{appendix}.} These unexpected results indicate that in the flux condensation region, the FM string order parameter that creates charges at its end cannot be used as an order parameter anymore, and the FM string order parameter does not have a physical significance.
+The underlying reason for this abrupt change of the FM order parameter is that the parity of the dominant eigenvectors of the transfer matrices, whose overlap determines the FM order parameter, change at the discontinuity~\cite{appendix}.
+In the supplemental materials~\cite{appendix}, we show that for the Hamiltonian in Eq.~\eqref{TC_Hamiltonian} a similar singular behavior of the FM string order parameter can be found when calculating the FM order parameter using an iPEPS constructed via perturbing the infinite-field limit product states in the confined region~\cite{Laurens_bridge_2017}.
+These unexpected results indicate that in the flux condensation region, the FM string order parameter that creates charges at its end cannot be used as an order parameter anymore, and the FM string order parameter does not have a physical significance.
 We discuss the consequences of this behavior in the next section.